dmazin/dmazin.github.io/_posts/2023-03-20-buffering.md

 date: 2023-03-20
 tags: labs
 ---
 Hello.
 I am sat at a cafe in Kentish Town.
 Today I needed to return some packages at an Evri, up on Brecknock Road.
 I hate walking all the way up to it, so I rented a Lime bike.
-Thought I was going to die the whole time; this shit weighs 70+ lbs; 10/10.
+Thought I was going to die the whole time; this bike weighs 70+ lbs; 10/10.

+Recently all my crap arrived from the States.
 One of the things that has arrived is my copy of Kerrisk’s Linux Programming Interface.
 I’ve had the PDF all along, but listing through it physically made me notice that it discusses file I/O extensively.
-I’m reading through it now.
+I'm reading through it now.

 First, Kerrisk gives a good way to think of file I/O syscalls like `write`: don’t think of them as writing to disk; think of them as transferring data from your program’s buffer to the kernel buffer.